The Historic Monuments of Ancient Nara

 The reconstructed palace of the emperor

-Why visit the monuments of Ancient Nara?
+Why visit the historic monuments of Ancient Nara?

 The most obvious reason to visit Nara is in order to see the Great Buddha at Todaiji Temple.
 But there are more things to see, including numerous majestic old temples and a gorgeous National Museum.
 The town itself is nice enough, and on the outskirts around the temples and shrines there is a lot of green arkland with tame deer wandering around.